-These 2 things alongside the pressure of passing exams and staying on-track with the rest of the class can make for a difficult time, but the collegiate atmosphere of a tuition class can also be a significant positive factor.
-In fact, my biggest recommendation would be to find a study partner / group with complimentary strengths – without doing this, I know I would have found the exams all the more difficult.
+These 2 things alongside the pressure of passing exams and staying on track with the rest of the class can make for a difficult time, but the collegiate atmosphere of a tuition class can also be a significant positive factor.
+In fact, my biggest recommendation would be to find a study partner/group with complementary strengths – without doing this, I know I would have found the exams all the more difficult.

 How the ACA qualification exams are structured

 As eluded to above, the 15 ACA exams are split into 3 levels; certificate level, professional level and the advanced level each increasing in difficulty and building on the skills developed in the previous levels.